 Where are screenings held?

 Work-in-Progress screenings are usually held in Washington DC through a partnership with Documentary Center at the George Washington University in Washington DC.
 We also partner once per year with the Utopia Film Festival in Greenbelt, Maryland.

-The WIFV/Docs In Progress Documentary Roundtable is a small group session for filmmakers only and is held at Docs In Progress in Silver Spring, MD.
+The WIFV/Docs In Progress Documentary Roundtable is held at Docs In Progress in Silver Spring, MD.